07th-mod/watanagashi/README.md

 # Known issues

 > In wata_tips_01.txt, [lines 474~526](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_tips_01.txt#L474-L526) are clearly different from the PS3 version.
 Probably because of the whole red light talk.
 PS3 files for this scene are S20/05/440500017 and S20/04/440400025.

+> Some voiced lines might end early if you are a slow header or playing with auto mode.
+There are too many cases of split lines (PS3 and PC version share the same script, but the reading is different) to fix manually.
+Some extreme cases may be fixed if you take your time to open a Issue.

 # Installation